tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ![E-commerce Filter]({{ site.baseurl }}/img/diva-ecommerce-filter.png)

 We thought that this interaction paradigm wasn't the best solution for a thumb-oriented design.
 Therefore, we developed the filter bar.
-It was inspired by the pills that were shown in other chat-based bot applications.
+It was inspired by the pill-shaped buttons that were shown in other chat-based bot applications.
 We developed it a step further, making it possible to easily access more than just three or four options.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/inxlnVbcB6k?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>